apache/cordova-docs/docs/en/edge/guide/getting-started/windows-8/index.md

 be called PhoneGap, so some of the sites still use the old PhoneGap name.

-Microsoft deprecated the name "Metro-style apps" in Windows 8 and Windows RT.
-MSDN now refers to this type of app as a "Windows Store" app, and this guide follows that convention.
-Also, in this guide "Windows 8" signifies both Windows 8 and Windows RT.
+Microsoft deprecated the name _Metro-style apps_ in Windows 8 and Windows RT.
+MSDN now refers to this type of app as a _Windows Store_ app, and this guide follows that convention.
+Also, in this guide _Windows 8_ signifies both Windows 8 and Windows RT.

 1. Requirements
 ---------------